arunrajudhay/Jarvis_AI_Chatbot/README.md

 ## Project Video Demo

-For a detailed walkthrough of the project, you can watch the [screen-recorded video on Google Drive](https://drive.google.com/file/d/1BHVO8bOhrTDuCdL4CoLcw-ZEGUuQMJ5g/view?usp=drive_link).
+For a detailed walkthrough of the project, you can watch the [Project Demo Video](https://drive.google.com/file/d/1BHVO8bOhrTDuCdL4CoLcw-ZEGUuQMJ5g/view?usp=drive_link).

 ## Contribution: